arthurimmanuelsidjabat/Yana/wp-content/plugins/fluentform/readme.txt

 == DRAG & DROP CONTACT FORM BUILDER ==
 Our powerful drag & drop form builder allows you to easily create WordPress contact forms and other online forms in just a few minutes without writing any code.
 Building forms is now easier for you than writing and drawing it on a piece of paper!

-== ONE-CLICK MIGRATOR ==
-Already using a form plugin?
-If you are looking forward to switching to Fluent Forms, but already using Caldera Forms, Ninja Forms or Gravity Forms; we will make the switch easy for you.
-Now Fluent Forms comes packed with a one-click migrator.
-With this migrator, you can import all of your forms made with Caldera along with the customizations, configuration, and form entries!
-For Ninja Forms, and Gravity Forms the migrator will only import your forms and form settings, but not the form entries.

 == MULTI-COLUMN FORM LAYOUT ==
 We have all faced the hassle of long forms, filling out which seems like meeting a Dementor from the Harry Potter series that might suck the soul out of you and leave you dead.
 These “long” forms are often nothing more than just mismanagement of space.
 Say, you are showing your potential lead a form that has ten input fields in it.
 Now stacking these 10 fields one after one makes it a long, tedious, and scary form.
 But if you cleverly stack them 2 or 3 columns, the whole thing looks compact, smart, and not that much scary at all!